This Best-Selling Inflatable Hot Tub Is $100 for Memorial Day Weekend

 The Coleman SaluSpa Inflatable Hot Tub is one of Amazon's best-selling hot tubs — and for good reason (just see the near 6,000 perfect reviews for further proof).
 The durable, PVC-crafted model features a digital control panel that allows users to dictate everything from the water temperature to the pressure of the water jets and more.

-And best of all: the top-rated tub is currently marked down $100 — so, you can tap into its warming properties well ahead of the winter season and score some major savings, too.
+And best of all: the portable spa is currently marked down $100 — so, you can relax and unwind right from the comfort of your home and score some major savings, too.

 One reviewer hailed the hot tub purchase as a "fantastic buying experience from start to finish," saying: "The spa is remarkably sturdy, considering it is an inflatable.
 Even if one sits on the sides, it does not have any impact or make an impression.
 It keeps its pressure up too (no deflating).
 Friends and family are amazed by this spa.
 It has really enhanced our lives (and popularity)!"